 - Professional mentoring - our Nurturing Talent Mentor Scheme connects undergraduate students with professionals from industry.

 - Peer Assisted Study Scheme (PASS) - you can enhance your academic learning and work-related skills through participation in in our Peer Assisted Study Scheme (PASS) by becoming a course representative or ambassador, undertaking a research summer project or joining a volunteering scheme.

 - Meet employers on campus - we run a range of employability workshops and one-to-one advice sessions involving employers, giving you valuable insight into how to stand out in the graduate employment market.
-We are also a top 10 most targeted UK University by employers.
-Top companies such as Accenture, L’Oréal, M&S, KPMG, IBM and Unilever regularly visit campus to attend employer fairs and actively recruit our students.
+We are also one of the top five most targeted UK universities by graduate recruiters (High Fliers report, The Graduate Market in 2021).

 - From study to work - as well as the opportunities above, you'll have access to a wealth of facilities and support which will help you to stand out from the crowd when you graduate.
 This includes a specialist second year module 'From Study to Work', which helps you to secure placement opportunities and prepare for a professional career.
 You will also be able to keep track of your progress using the Leeds for Life online facility which helps you to recognise and record your personal, professional and academic development and to articulate your skills and knowledge to employers.

 - The University of Leeds Careers Centre - you will also have access to the University’s award-winning Careers Centre - one of the largest in the country, which includes access to My Career Service - an online resource and database of thousands of internships and graduate vacancies.

 87.2% of Business School graduates are in graduate-level employment, further study or a combination of the two six months after leaving University